Pick a good time to grocery shop with kids

-1) Before your trip, have your children help you make the grocery list.
-Look at the flyer together, comparison shop, make a menu for the week, and write down the items you need to purchase.
+Before your trip, have your children help you make the grocery list.
+Look at the flyer together, comparison shop, look up recipes, make a menu for the week, and write down the items you need to purchase.
 Have your children “take inventory” of the most used items in the house (milk, bread, etc.) and have them report to you which items are running low.

-3) Create a scavenger hunt list.
-Have your children think of things that they can look for while at the store (like a man in a yellow shirt, a green letter A, etc.).
-Let your children take ownership of this, maintaining their own checklist so you can shop.
+This can be used as a back up plan to the job assignment.
+If children start to lose interest in the job they picked, hand them as list of things that they can look for while at the store (like a man in a yellow shirt, a green letter A, etc.).
+Try this list for younger kids and this one for older kids.
+Let your children take ownership of this activity, maintaining their own checklist so you can shop.

-4) Tell your children what you expect from them.
-Park the car, turn around and tell them how good shopping companions behave.
-Anticipate what will be challenging for your children and tell them how you expect them to behave under those circumstances (ie, “You might see something today that you really, really want to have.
+Anticipate what will be challenging for your children and tell them how you expect them to behave under those circumstances such as: “You might see something today that you really, really want to have.
 When you ask for it, I am going to say ‘no’ because we are only buying things that are on the list.
-This may be hard for you to hear but I know you can handle it”).
+This may be hard for you to hear but I know you can handle it.”